Timeline of reactions to the 2020 Hong Kong national security law (November 2020): Chinese government sanctions individuals affiliated with United States NGOs

-Spokesperson of the Chinese Ministry of Foreign Affairs, Hua Chunying, announced at a regular press conference that China would further sanction the four NGOs who 'behaved badly on Hong Kong-related issues'.
+At a regular press conference, the spokesperson of the Chinese Ministry of Foreign Affairs, Hua Chunying, announced that China would sanction four people with links to U.S. democracy promotion efforts.
 They are John Knaus, senior director of the National Endowment for Democracy, Manpreet Anand, a regional director of the National Democratic Institute, Kelvin Sit, the NDI's program director for Hong Kong and Crystal Rosario, a specialist at the NDI.